ktamas77/remotecs/README.md

 * Send coding standard validation messages as inline comments into the commit to GitHub
 * Multiple language support (Java, Ruby, Python, etc)
 * Web interface
-* Give points to the developers based on their code cleaniness
+* Give points to the developers based on their code cleaniness (Weekly summary / toplist)

 ### References: